nehalsoni23/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 3.33202251e-29  		| Road work					 					|
 | 1.56263420e-30		| Turn left ahead      							|

+It can indetify the stop image 100% which is good.
 ---

 For the second image, top five soft max probabilities were: [25, 39, 10,  1, 11]